squaresapp/rawjs/readme.md

 ## What is Hut?

-Hut stands for **H**TML (and CSS) **U**nder **T**ypeScript.
-It's is an **ultra-ergonomic HTML element construction library**.
+Hut is an **ultra-ergonomic HTML element construction library**.
 Call functions.
 Get HTMLElement objects with event bindings and CSS styling attached.
 That's it.

-It turns out, this is all you need to create very complex UIs. **You don't need React, Vue, Angular**, or any of the others.
+It turns out, this is all you need to create very complex UIs. **You don't need React, Vue, Angular, Svelte**, or any of the others.
 These things are complicated UI sub-systems that run around behind the scenes and do a bunch of weird magic for you in order to keep your view in sync with your data.
 You have to do things their way, otherwise, the magic won't work.

-But by making controllers that are just plain TypeScript classes, and using the DOM itself as the backing store for view state, you can **drop out the complexities associated with model/view synchronization**.
+The thesis of Hut is that **framework-supplied databinding is overrated**.
+By making controllers that are just plain TypeScript classes, and using the DOM directly to store your view state, you can **drop out the complexities associated with model/view synchronization**.
 The view, the controller, and even (to some degree) the model become **one and the same**.
 Some devs will shudder at this.
-But by organizing your code like this, you can end up with a code base that is **vastly** less complex, easier to debug, and exhibits less surprising behavior.
+But by organizing your code like this, you'll have a project that is **vastly** less complex, easier to debug, and exhibits less surprising behavior.

+**In short**: Databinding is overrated for the majority of projects.
+Learn to live without it, and you probably won't look back.

-Unfortunately, it's very hard to illustrate the benefit with silly 5-line [code-golf](https://en.wikipedia.org/wiki/Code_golf) style examples.
-The real test is how easy it is to iterate and debug a 50K LoC app with hundreds of components.
+Unfortunately, it's very hard to illustrate this benefit with silly 5-line [code-golf](https://en.wikipedia.org/wiki/Code_golf) style examples.
+The real test is how easy it is to debug a 100K LoC app with hundreds of components.
 As someone who has now built a few complex apps with Hut, there's now zero chance of me using React to build an app from scratch.

 ## Why Use Hut?

+- Super **easy** to learn.
+Think jQuery levels of easy.
+But as **powerful** as React.
 - No bloat.
 The whole library is only **2.3KB**.
 - No props / state / special controllers that need to be inherited.
 - No weird or unpredictable framework "magic".